AbdulSayyed/ghafoors-blog/content/blog/posts/bash/02-bash-basics/index.md

 title: "Basics of Bash"
 date: 2024-11-04T18:48:26Z
 draft: true
-description: Basics of Bash shell
+description: Learn the basics of Bash, the powerful Unix shell, in this comprehensive guide.
+Perfect for beginners and intermediate users.
 noindex: false
 featured: false
 pinned: false